56kcloud/Training/Docker/kickstart/chapters/votingapp-compose.md

 3. View the results: [http://localhost:5001](http://localhost:5001)

+   You should see the result of the previous vote

 ### <a name="Task_5"></a>Task 4: Customize the Voting App

 In this step, you will customize the app and learn how you can use Docker Compose in your development process.

-1. Change the type of your vote
+1. Change the topics you want to vote between

    The vote side of the app is located in the `vote` folder inside the repository.
 Search for the `app.py` script and replace _Cats_ and _Dogs_ with your choice of vote.

-   Reload the vote page in your browser.
+After you saved the change, reload the vote page in your browser.

-   You will now see that you changed the type of vote.

 1. Change the result side

-   As we are having a micro-services architecture, you also need to change the result page to update displayed information.
+   As we are having a micro-services architecture, you also need to change the result page to update the displayed information.

    You can find this information in the `result` folder.
 Inside this folder, you need to go to the file `views/index.html` and adjust the votes accordingly.
 Reload the result page in the browser.
-You will now see that your results reflect the changes you just made.
+You should now see that your results reflect the changes you just made.

-#### Change the result page

-Now place another vote `http://localhost:5000` and view the results `http://localhost:5001`

 ### <a name="Task_5"></a>Task 5: Remove the containers